PaPa31/hm/docs/site-generators/docusaurus/npm-to-yarn.md

     npm install @docusaurus/remark-plugin-npm2yarn
     ```

-and past it in your markdown document to see plugin in action.
+and past it in your Markdown document to see plugin in action.

 :::note Cache
 If your code doesn't work, you may need to clear the cache.